Talk to someone about themselves and they’ll listen for hours. – Dale Carnegie

 At times conversations will take a sudden twist.
 At one moment the both of you are laughing and joking around, and in the next moment, the person you are conversing with raises a personal issue that makes them feel somewhat emotionally vulnerable.
 In such instances, it’s important to adjust your communication style accordingly and become more empathetic and caring in your approach.

 Moreover, it’s critical to pay careful attention to the other person’s demeanor and mood.
 They may, for instance, begin talking about a family tragedy, but their demeanor indicates that they are no longer affected by it at a deep emotional level.
 As such, it’s important that you match their demeanor and feelings about the issue, and certainly don’t make things out to be worse than what they are for this person.
 This simple oversight can immediately ruin the rapport you have worked so hard to build.

 Use Mirror and Matching Techniques

-Mirror and matching refers to the act of copying the other person’s energy, tempo of voice, body language, movements, and choice of words.
+Mirror and matching refer to the act of copying another person’s energy, tempo of voice, body language, movements, and choice of words.
 When you do this, it naturally helps you build a higher level of rapport with this person.